symfony/symfony-docs/security/password_migration.rst

 Upon successful login, the Security system checks whether a better algorithm is available to hash the user's password.
 If it is, it'll hash the correct password using the new hash.
-If you use a Guard authenticator, you first need to :ref:`provide the original password to the Security system <Provide the Password when using Guard>`.
+If you use a Guard authenticator, you first need to :ref:`provide the original password to the Security system <provide-the-password-guard>`.

 You can enable the upgrade behavior by implementing how this newly hashed password should be stored:

-* :ref:`When using Doctrine's entity user provider <Upgrade the Password when using Doctrine>`
+* :ref:`When using Doctrine's entity user provider <upgrade-the-password-doctrine>`
-* :ref:`When using a custom user provider <Upgrade the Password when using a Custom User Provider>`
+* :ref:`When using a custom user provider <upgrade-the-password-custom-provider>`

 After this, you're done and passwords are always hashed as secure as possible!

+.. _provide-the-password-guard:

 Provide the Password when using Guard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~